SteveLauC/Notes/database/Database_System_Concepts/Ch2_Introduction_to_the_Relational_Model.md

       2. Intersection $ \cap $
       3. Set-difference $ \setminus $

-      > All the set operations, must be done to compatible relations:
+      > All the set operations, must be done to **compatible** relations:
       >
       > 1. The 2 input relations should have the same number of attributes
       > 2. For each i, the type of the ith attributes of both input relations must
       >    be same
+      >
+      > This schema-compatible restriction is not requested in the set theory,
+      > it is added in relational algebra.

    6. Assignment $ \leftarrow $ (binary)